 Home loan or housing loan is a secured loan product where the lender provides funding for purchase or construction of a house/ residential property.

 A home loan can be availed either for buying a new house or resale of residential house.

-One can also avail a housing loan product, for the purpose of buying a plot of land and carrying out construction on the same, which is called composite loan.
+One can also avail a home loan product for the purpose of buying a plot of land and carrying out construction on the same, which is called composite loan.

-The maximum tenure of any loan and home loan specifically is also restricted by the borrower’s age at the end of the tenure so as to ensure that the loan gets fully paid by or before the retirement age.
+The maximum tenure of any loan and house loan specifically is also restricted by the borrower’s age at the end of the tenure so as to ensure that the loan gets fully paid by or before the retirement age.

 The home loans in India are provided by banks and housing companies.
 The popular ones being SBI, HDFC, ICICI, etc. In turn RBI and National Housing Bank regulate these respectively, which issues guidelines governing home loans in India from time to time.

-In recent times, some lenders have come up with innovative home loan products like dual rate of interest where the interest rate on such loans remains fixed for initial 1-5 years and thereafter it automatically moves to a normal floating rate of interest.
+In recent times, some lenders have come up with innovative house loan products like dual rate of interest where the interest rate on such loans remains fixed for initial 1-5 years and thereafter it automatically moves to a normal floating rate of interest.

 In case where you prepay your housing loan the lender cannot levy any penalty for prepayment of such loan where the loan is taken under floating rate of interest as per the guidelines issued by RBI and National Housing Bank (NHB).